© 2026 Interlochen

 Cheboygan Dam

-As of Monday morning, the rising water levels at the Cheboygan Dam had reached what’s called the “READY” mark, warning nearby residents of potential evacuation orders.
+As of Thursday morning the rising water levels at the Cheboygan Dam had reached what’s called the “SET” mark, indicating a high chance of evacuation order.
+Residents should prepare now by packing necessary items and preparing your family, pets, and vehicle for potential departure.

-People downstream of the Cheboygan Dam were asked to prepare a go-bag with medications and important documents, secure outdoor items and move valuables in their houses to higher levels.
+People downstream of the Cheboygan Dam were asked to prepare a go-bag, or emergency kit, with medications and important documents, secure outdoor items and move valuables in their houses to higher levels.
+(Read more below on what to pack and how to prepare if you haven’t already evacuated.)

 Austin is a freelance reporter and producer based in Bellaire.